Semi-stable subcategories for Euclidean quivers: Canonical decomposition on the regular hyperplane

 \section{Canonical decomposition on the regular hyperplane}

 In this section, $Q$ is assumed to be a (connected) Euclidean quiver.
-Let us introduce some notations.
+Let us introduce some notation.
 Note that a representation is quasi-simple if it is a simple object in the full subcategory of $\rep(Q)$ consisting of the regular representations.
 For convenience, a regular real Schur root which corresponds to a quasi-simple representation will be called a \emph{quasi-simple root}.
-Hence, the null root is not considered as a quasi-simple root here.
+Hence, the null root is not considered to be a quasi-simple root here.
 We define $H_\delta^{ss} \subseteq H_\delta^{+}$ to be the convex cone in $\mathbb{Q}^n$ generated by the quasi-simple roots and $\delta$.
 In particular, $H_\delta^{ss} \subseteq (\mathbb{Q}^n)_+$.
-We call it the \emph{regular cone} of $Q$ or of $\mathbb{Q}^n$.
+We call it the \emph{regular cone} of $Q,$ or of $\mathbb{Q}^n$.
 Our goal in this section is to describe the geometry of $H_\delta^{ss}$ and the structure of the canonical decomposition for $d\in H_\delta^{ss}$.
+The reader is referred to \cite{Bar} for the basic notions on convex geometry that are used in this section.

 We label the non-homogeneous tubes in the Auslander-Reiten quiver of $\rep(Q)$, by $1, \ldots, N$.
 For $1 \le i \le N$, let $r_i$ be the rank of the tube labeled $i$ and let $\beta_{i1},\dots,\beta_{ir_i}$ be the quasi-simple roots in that tube.
 It is well known (see \cite[Theorem XIII 2.1]{AS2}) that